largenumberhere/reverse.rs/README.md

 ### Usage
 Run the project with `cargo run`, you will need Rust's cargo installed.
 Please see the official documentation for how.
 Alternatively, you can use cargo-make.
 Included is a `Makefile.toml`.
 Install cargo-make and then you can run
-- `cargo make debug` to build the `struct_bytes_derive` sub-project and then the main one.
+- `cargo make debug` - builds the `struct_bytes_derive` sub-project and then the main one.
 This will only show hard errors.
-(Currently, this is the only build mode)
+- `cargo make release` - builds the sub-project and main project in release mode with default logging settings

 Included with the source code is `expected_output.wav` which can be used in crude testing of the program's output.
 It was the output given from my C program that was submitted and received top score.
 No output from `cmp output.wav expected_output.wav` in powershell, confirms that both files are identical and thus, this rust version works as intended.